Chevrolet: FIA World Touring Car Championship

 In 2005, when the Chevrolet brand was re-launched in Europe, Chevrolet took part in the WTCC with a version of the Lacetti, developed by the UK-based Ray Mallock Ltd (RML).
 In 2009 the Cruze replaced the Lacetti and won the Drivers' and Manufacturers' championship from 2010 to 2012.

 British Touring Car Championship

 Chevrolet participated in the British Touring Car Championship with the Cruze between 2010 and 2011.

 British football

 In May 2012, Chevrolet replaced Audi as the official automotive sponsor of the English football team Manchester United.
 From the start of the 2014–15 season Chevrolet became the team's principal shirt sponsor.
 The deal is contracted to run for seven years, worth a world-record $560 million USD.

-In July 2012, Chevrolet and English Premier League football team Liverpool F.C. announced a four-year partnership that would see Chevrolet become the official automotive partner of the club.
+In July 2012, Chevrolet and English Premier League football team Liverpool F.C. announced a four-year partnership that made Chevrolet the official automotive partner of the club.
 The deal ended two years prematurely, in 2014, following GM pulling the Chevrolet brand out of Europe.
 GM's subsidiary in the UK, Vauxhall Motors, took over from Chevrolet as the club's automotive sponsor.